Can Private Investigators Trace IP Addresses?

 If your instincts tell you something is wrong, they often are.
 Talking openly is one step, but when doubts remain, professional support is best.
 A private investigator can gather discreet, court-ready evidence including:

-• GPS vehicle tracking (where legal)
+• GPS vehicle tracking where legal and appropriate

 • Analysis of online activity and communications